sefnyn/datacite/README.md

 # Manage DataCite DOIs

 ## get_all_dois.py [PREFIX]
-This script attempts to retrieve all, findable DOIs with prefix *PREFIX* and export the results in CSV format.
-This script does not currently work because the DataCite API has a bug; namely, the API returns 319 DOIs and then suddenly stops.
+This script retrieves all, findable DOIs with prefix *PREFIX* and exports the results in CSV format.
+It also restrieves the corresponding JSON data.

-Output files are:  dois.csv | dois.json
+> python3 get_all_dois.py 10.15128
+> Getting CSV metadata from DataCite...
+> Writing to file...
+> Created file: dois.csv
+> Total Lines: 620
+> N.B.: First line of CSV file contains field names
+> Getting JSON metadata from DataCite...
+> Writing to file...
+> Created file: dois.json

 ## get_doi_from_json.py [PREFIX]
 This script calls the DataCite **production** API and retrieves all, findable DOIs with prefix *PREFIX*.
 Then the JSON data is read, parsed and analysed.